LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 <img height="300px" alt="Change Address" src="img4.png">

-5. Add the total amount you previously chosen as (rent cost + security deposit)
+5. Add the total amount you have previously chosen as (rent cost + security deposit)
 6. And then from the dropdown `wei`, choose `ether`

 <img height="300px" alt="Change Value" src="img5.png">